roshanlc/marks-mgmt-backend/README.md

 The backend server for the marks management system which is aimed to be used by universites and other educational institutes.

+### Features

+1. Supports Multiple User Type (Admin, Teacher, Student, ExamHead)
+2. Supports Bulk Data Import (csv)
+3. Student can view their marks, syllabus and other details.
+4. Teacher can add, view marks for their courses
+5. Admin can overview overall processes of the system.
+6. Supports multiple academic divisions: faculties, departments, programs and syllabus
+7. Supports more: Semester upgrade, marks mgmt and export, role mgmt, course mgmt,....

 ### Necessary Tools

 Make sure you have the following tools installed on your machine